fogleman/Craft/README.md

 Once you have the dependencies (see above), run the following commands in your terminal.
 To use a topographic image as terrain generation, change the image "heightdata.png" to the topographic image of your choosing.
-The must be a .png and in greyscale.
+The image must be a .png and in greyscale.

     git clone https://github.com/fogleman/Craft.git